 Everything You Need to Know About Pea Protein

 Theses days, walking down a protein powder aisle can be overwhelming.
-Proteins made from whey, casein and egg-whites surround you, as do a plethora of plant-based protein options such as pea protein, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.
+There are proteins made from whey, casein and egg whites that surround you, as do a plethora of plant-based protein options such as pea protein, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.

 Whey, a protein derived from milk, is one of the most common choices, and often praised for its complete amino acid profile.
 But for many, whey isn’t the best option.

 Those with dairy sensitivities or allergies, or those who live a plant-based vegan or vegetarian lifestyle for health or sustainability reasons, often find themselves looking for a highly-bioavailable protein option free of milk.

 That’s where plant-based pea protein comes in.
 Pea protein is a more recent contender on the market, but is shaking things up (literally and figuratively) in the protein powder game.